 Hill is skeptical: “Now, almost five years after the ‘Trashcan’ Mac Pro was first announced, Apple recently held a small media event to discuss that mistake.
 They said they now realize that they painted themselves into a thermal corner and they need to go back to the drawing board.
 They said we should expect a new Mac Pro ‘sometime after 2017.’
 Many have optimistically taken that to mean next year.
 But that is not what they said.
 They said not this year; that’s it.”

-Hill was at the VRLA Expo event in Los Angeles and says it was jam-packed with hundreds of fresh young digital artists creating some of the most innovative next generation entertainment and art in the world.
+Hill was at the VRLA Expo event in Los Angeles and says it was jam-packed with hundreds of fresh young digital artists creating some of the most innovative next-generation entertainment and art in the world.
 “None of it was being made on a Mac,” he stresses.
 That is mind-blowing.
 It would be great to see Apple capture a piece of this.
 That Apple promised to return to form in the future is fantastic.
 If their solutions live up to their promises, that will be an amazing day…someday.”

 So, whether you choose Windows or MacOS for your next project, the work will most likely get done.
-There may be a few less headaches on MacOS, and it may be a lot faster on a powerful Windows machine.
+There may be a few fewer headaches on MacOS, and it may be a lot faster on a powerful Windows machine.
 At the end of the day, there are few definitive reasons to go with either platform.

 If you like to edit in Apple’s Final Cut Pro, be it 7 or X, the choice of which Apple to buy is simple: How much money do you want to spend?
 If you want a machine with expandability and to stay on the cutting edge of technology, you’ll find plenty of computer makers out there.
 Just make sure to ask the right questions when buying a Windows machine, though.
 Ask how long support turnaround time is and about the process of sending it in for repair entails.
 Ask if the manufacturer is available 24/7 for phone or remote desktop support.
 Also, make sure that if you decide to build it yourself that you understand each part’s manufacturer’s warranty.